 Recently there has been the launch of the new Nikon mirrorless DSLR system, and also the new Canon EOS R mirrorless system, that gives us the opportunity to review where we’ve come and where we’re going.
 Obviously I have taken my own experience and camera ownership, but many of us have had a similar journey but with different marques/models.

-One thing I am certain of, is that the new flagship Z7, and Canon EOS R, has much farther to go – I think there will be a significantly improved Z(?9) (or R mkII) in the near future that will be more tuned to the working pro – especially in its AF solution.
+One thing I am certain of, is that the new flagship Z7, and Canon EOS R, have much farther to go – I think there will be a significantly improved in the near future that will be more tuned to the working pro – especially in its AF solution.
 If there is a weakness in the new Z7 it is in its AF interface for those myriads of experienced Nikon users, despite it being a small improvement on the Sony version.
 But that is another story.
+Nikon generally uses Sony sensors (as does Olympus) but seem to make better use of the available resolution.

 I started with film in the 1960s.
 I had folding Kodak and Voigtlander folders (8 on 120 film) and often used Dad’s Yashica-Mat and Rolleiflex derived machines (12 on 120).
 Even today, looking in to the viewfinder of a twin lens reflex body is a wonderful experience, even if there can be left/right conundrums.
 I also used Russian rangefinder cameras but I wanted the lens interchangeability of an SLR.